 1. Push –

-This operation results in inserting one operand at the top of the stack and it decreases the stack pointer register.
+This operation results in inserting one operand at the top of the stack and it increases the stack pointer register.
 The format of the PUSH instruction is:

 It inserts the data word at a specified address to the top of the stack.
 It can be implemented as: